DetachHead/sveltekit-issue/README.md

-repro for a sveltekit issue
+🚀 repo for a sveltekit issue